rahul2412/extra-assign/README.md

 # Extra-assign
-An assignment checking all the concepts of react from basics to advanced.
+An assignment checking all the concepts of ReactJS from basics to advanced.

 ## How to run-
 - download and extract the repository.